Weeks-UNC/RNAvigate/docs/loading-data.md

 ```

 Data keywords can either be a standard keyword or an arbitrary one.
 Arbitrary
-data keywords are useful for when multiple data sources of the same kind are
+data keywords are useful when multiple data sources of the same kind are
 associated with a single sample.

 ### Standard data keywords